CrowdHailer/OK/README.md

-# OK Elixir
+# OK

-**Efficient error handling in elixir pipelines.
+**Elegant error handling in elixir pipelines.
 See [Handling Errors in Elixir](http://insights.workshop14.io/2015/10/18/handling-errors-in-elixir-no-one-say-monad.html) for a more detailed explanation**

 [Documentation for OK is available on hexdoc](https://hexdocs.pm/ok)